molecula/documentation/data-ingestion/saas/streaming/_posts/2022-04-02-streamingoverview.md

 ]
 ```

 **Name**: The name is what you want the field name in your table to be.
+Valid field names are lower case strings; they start with a lowercase letter, and contain only alphanumeric characters and _-.
+They must be 230 characters or less in length.

 **Path**: The path option is an array of JSON object keys which are applied in order.
 For example, `["a","b","c"]` would select 1 within `{"a":{"b":{"c":1}}}`.
 This path must only consist of strings.